Australian Aboriginal flag: Proposed, unauthorised and other uses

 The Aboriginal flag is often included in various proposed designs to replace the current Australian Flag.
 One proposal has been to substitute the Union Flag, located in the canton of the Australian Flag, with the Aboriginal flag.
 Harold Thomas said of this idea: "I wouldn′t reject it out of hand, but I could make a decision to say no. Our flag is not a secondary thing.
 It stands on its own, not to be placed as an adjunct to any other thing.
 It shouldn't be treated that way."

-In the science fiction film Event Horizon, actor Sam Neill, himself a New Zealander, designed a flag for use on his sleeve as the way he thought the Australian flag should look in 2047, which incorporated the Aboriginal flag.
+In the science fiction film Event Horizon, actor Sam Neill, himself a New Zealander, requested this flag for use on his sleeve as the way he thought the Australian flag should look in 2047, which incorporated the Aboriginal flag..
+This flag was originally designed by Talc Alf (Cornelius Johan Alferink) in 1988.

 The Australian Aboriginal flag is celebrated in the painting The First Supper (1988) by Susan Dorothea White where the central figure is an Aboriginal woman who displays the flag on her T-shirt.

 The flag was to be part of the logo on Google Australia's home page on Australia Day 2010, but the company was forced to modify the design due to its creator Harold Thomas demanding payment if Google were to use it.

 The anti-Islamic group Reclaim Australia used the flag at their protests in 2015, which was condemned by the flag's creator, Harold Thomas, who called it "idiotic".

 Copyright

+The flag is considered to be Public Domain in United States, however Australia has a very low threshold for copyright, making it copyrightable and therefore copyrighted.

-Copyright in the flag has been subject to controversy, as to original and ongoing ownership of the copyright.
+In Australia copyright in the flag has been subject to controversy, as to original and ongoing ownership of the copyright.